Once your great new plants are in the ground, brightening up your landscape, it’s time to decide the finishing touch — what goes on top?

 Gardeners love mulch.
 Shredded bark is the king of mulch, either natural or dyed a dark brown for a rich look.

-For such a simple material, it does a lot of great things.
+For such a simple material, mulch has a lot of benefits for planter beds.

 The Pros of Mulch: